Filter Content

 If you have any concerns about or need assistance/support with being linked into specialist services such as, external providers for healthcare, housing, domestic violence, Centrelink, disability/NDIS, counselling services, culturally appropriate supports etc, please contact the front office.
 More information is attached.

-St Joseph's OOSH & Vacation Care
+St Joseph's OOSH & Vacation Care - CLOSED UNTIL FURTHER NOTICE

 We have two dedicated classrooms on the St Joseph's Catholic Primary School campus in Kemp Street, West Kempsey.
 The classrooms are filled with resources and games to suit children from Kinder to Year 6.